 Why we want your comments

-On various pages throughout this site we invite you to leave comments and ask questions about places and subjects of interest in Barcelona and on the accommodation that we provide.
+On various pages throughout this site we invite you to leave comments and ask questions about places and subjects of interest and on the accommodation that we provide.

 We believe that your opinion is always worth hearing and your ability to share insights, stories, tips and suggestions through our comments function is an important part of the online service that we offer.